josejnra/apache-spark/README.md

 ### Partition
 A Partition is a logical chunk of your RDD/Dataset/DataFrame.
 Data is split into Partitions so that each Executor can operate on a single part, enabling parallelization.
 It can be processed by a single Executor core.
 For example: If you have 4 data partitions and you have 4 executor cores, you can process each Stage in parallel, in a single pass.

+## Hadoop vs Spark
+### Hadoop
+- Slower performance, uses disks for storage and depends on disk read and write speed.
+- Best for batch processing.
+Uses MapReduce to split a large dataset across a cluster for parallel analysis.
+- More difficult to use with less supported languages.
+Uses Java or Python for MapReduce apps.

+### Spark
+- Faster in-memory performance with reduced disk reading and writing operations.
+- Suitable for iterative and live-stream data analysis.
+Works with RDDs and DAGs to run operations.
+- More user friendly.
+Allows interactive shell mode.
+APIs can be written in Java, Scala, R, Python, Spark SQL.

 ## Run Spark Locally
 At [spark-on-docker](spark-on-docker) you may run spark locally in several different ways.
 Using docker-compose or even on kubernetes.